aidan-bailey/hasklm/README.md

 print (entailsRC jkb defQuery2)
 ```

-11. If the above outputted `False`, all is still well, as Rational Closure would conclude along with penguins not being able to fly, penguins do not have wings either.
+11. If the above outputted `False`, all is still well, as Rational Closure would conclude along with penguins not being able to fly, that penguins do not have wings either.